 The Club’s road running strength was obviously improving as later on in November we gained the 1st Liverpool and District team award in the prestigious Water Road Race.
 On the 13th October in the Lancashire Road relay Championship at Southport, Sefton finished a creditable 7th; Reg Vaughan being our fastest man on the day.
 Not neglecting the social side of things; the relay was followed by a coach trip to Blackpool Illuminations which was enjoyed by all.

 The 1951/52 season was anticipated with optimism; the feeling being the Club was at it’s strongest since the War.
 At the A.G.M on 21 September Ted Rogers stood down as Hon Secretary, and his place was taken by an enthusiastic new member, Les Earlam.
 Les was to hold the post for five years, during which time he carried out some fine work and the Club’s stature grew year by year.
 It was during this year season that the tide of events began to turn in Favour of Sefton, and the hard groundwork that had been going on for a few years, began to yield positive results.

 On the 26th January 1952 in the Liverpool and District Championships at Arrowe Park, although our Seniors could finish only 5th team, our own Jim Sampson was 3rd in the race, and won the 1st unplaced medal.
-Our Youth team giving a warning of things yet to come, took the bronze team medals as did our Boys in their race.
+(Subsequent research indicates that Jim Samson was not third in the L&D championships that year but was first unplaced) that Our Youth team giving a warning of things yet to come, took the bronze team medals as did our Boys in their race.